microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Use this API to create a new [group](../resources/group.md) as specified in the request body.
-You can create one of three types of groups:
+You can create one of the following groups:

 * Office 365 Group (unified group)
-* Dynamic group
 * Security group

 This operation returns by default only a subset of the properties for each group.
 These default properties are noted in the [Properties](../resources/group.md#properties) section.